-Eardisley CE Primary School will utilise support and guidance from wider services such as West Mercia Rape and Sexual Assault clinic and make referrals where necessary, this includes AIM assessment
+We utilise support and guidance from wider services such as West Mercia Rape and Sexual Assault clinic and make referrals where necessary, this includes AIM assessment.

-Eardisley CE Primary School will manage incidents of sexualised behaviour on a case by case basis, with consideration to the victim and alleged perpetrator
+We manage incidents of sexualised behaviour on a case-by-case basis, with consideration to the victim and alleged perpetrator.

-In all cases of Child on Child abuse the school will consider the vulnerability of all children including those alleged to have caused the harm and those alleged to be victims and provide a safeguarding response consistent with the Right Help Right time document in Herefordshire.
-Consideration will be applied to violence in young people's relationships
+In all cases of Child-on-Child abuse, we will consider the vulnerability of all children including those alleged to have caused the harm and those alleged to be victims and provide a safeguarding response consistent with the Right Help Right time document in Herefordshire.
+Consideration will be applied to violence in young people's relationships.

-Where necessary, the school behaviour policies will be invoked and any sanctions applied will be consistent with these procedures
+Where necessary, our school behaviour policy will be invoked and any sanctions applied will be consistent with these procedures.

-Where issues indicate that a criminal offence may have been committed a report will be made to West Mercia police.
-The School/setting will support victims through reporting concerns to the police and will ensure the wellbeing of the child is support thereafter
+Where issues indicate that a criminal offence may have been committed a report will be made to West Mercia Police.
+We will support victims through reporting concerns to the police and will ensure the wellbeing of the child is support thereafter.